 Venue and timetable

 The String Time programme currently takes place at the Music Faculty, King Charles Court.
-When the timetable returns to normal String Time plans to return to Meridian Primary School.
-The outline timetable will be as follows (please note there is currently no choir provision):
+The outline timetable will be as follows:

 There are generally 15 places in each school year group.
 Once students accept a place on the String Time Programme, they progress through the group structure each year, depending on their age and progress.
 Please note that places from the Reception school year upwards will always depend on the level of current students re-enrolling each year.

 There are two different forms for parents to fill in online:

 - An Application Form for parents of children who will be 3 years old next September.
 The only information we will require on this list will be basic data including name, gender, date of birth and contact details.

 - Parents of children from October of Year 1 onwards who already play a bowed string instrument can complete an Expression of Interest form.
 This is not an application form, as we assume each year that the 15 places in the upper age cohorts are already filled.
 The Expression of Interest form will allow us to identify potential students in the event that a place becomes available.
 This form will request details of instruments played and current level to ensure they would be able to learn with their peers.

 IMPORTANT: Beyond the random selection process for Teenies (at Nursery /3 years old) there will NOT be another point of entry into String Time until Years 1-6.
 Places in Reception and the start of Year 1 will be filled from the reserve list created when we randomly select the 3 year-old Teenies class.
 This application process will repeat every new academic year.
 There will be NO waiting list.